-Appeal Divorce Ruling – Divorce Court Appeals
+Appeal Divorce Ruling – Divorce Court Appeals in Florida

 Overview – Appealing a Divorce Judgment

 There are various types of appeals possible to contest a divorce order.
 The exact form of appeal depends on the type of divorce judge and the stage you are in.
 While it is possible to file a divorce appeal the rules are complex and it is a difficult do it yourself procedure.
 If a divorce attorney is available, costs can rise rapidly.
 And success is not guaranteed.
 Despite the drawbacks, you have a right to dispute rulings and some people are successful in overturning a judgment.
+The one thing to keep in mind is that timing is absolutely critical.
+Appeals cannot be even one day late.

 Grounds to Appeal a Divorce Ruling

 The right to appeal does not include the right to simply disagree with the judge.
 You must have a reason why the divorce judgment should be changed.
 Typical reasons include: new discovered facts, concealment of assets, fraud perpetrated on the court by your spouse, and legal mistake by the judge.
 The burden of proof is on you because Florida divorce law gives any completed judgment the benefit of the doubt.
+The appellate courts start with the conclusion that any trial judge did things exactly right.
+So you must be very thorough in documenting how the trial court came to the proper conclusion.

 Types of Divorce Appeals